rapidsai/rmm/python/docs/basics.md

 # RMM - the RAPIDS Memory Manager

+Achieving optimal performance in GPU-centric workflows frequently requires customizing how GPU ("device") memory is allocated.

-RMM is a package that enables you to allocate GPU ("device") memory in a highly configurable way.
+RMM is a package that enables you to allocate device memory in a highly configurable way.
 For example, it enables you to allocate and use pools of GPU memory, or to use [managed memory](https://developer.nvidia.com/blog/unified-memory-cuda-beginners/)